peteroupc/html3dutil/tutorials/camera.md

     // points at (0, 2, 0), that is, up 2 units.
     scene.setLookAt([0,0,30], [0,2,0]);

-In 3D graphics, the two most commonly used projections are the perspective projection and the orthographic projection.
+In 3D graphics, two commonly used projections are the perspective projection and the orthographic projection.
 Both are described in detail below.

 ### Perspective Projection

 A perspective projection gives the 3D scene a sense of depth.
 In this projection, closer objects look bigger than more distant objects with the same size.

-The `Scene3D` class's `setPerspective()` method defines a perspective projection.
+The perspective projection converts 3D coordinates to 4-element vectors in the form (X, Y, Z, W), also known as _clip coordinates_.
+Since the graphics system (outside the HTML 3D library) only deals with 3D points, it divides the X, Y, and Z components by the W component to get the 3D point's _normalized device coordinates_ and achieve the perspective effect.

+The `Scene3D` class's `setPerspective()` and `setFrustum()` method define a perspective projection.
+Both methods take a clipping range, `near` and `far`: objects closer than "near" units or beyond "far" units from the camera will be clipped out.
+In effect, "far" can be seen as the distance to the "horizon" in the camera's view.

 ### Orthographic Projection